-Every painting you make is one of its kind and cannot be duplicated.
-Even if you try to replicate your work, it won’t be 100% similar to the original one.
+Every painting you make is one of a kind and cannot be duplicated.
+Even if you try to duplicate your own work, it still won’t be a 100% match.

-So it is safe to say that every traditional artwork ever created in the history of mankind is unique.
-This is the beauty of traditional art <3
+So, it is safe to say that every traditional artwork ever created in the history of mankind is unique and that is the beauty of traditional art ❤️

 2. In-Depth Experience Of Art